mahmudsami/isONclust3/README.md

 n read_Z_acc
 ```
 if there are n reads there will be n rows.
 Some reads might be singletons.
+### Clusters
+IsONclust outputs the reads in .fastq file format with each file containing the reads for the respective cluster.
+The .fastq files are located in the `fastq_files` directory that is created in the given outfolder.

 ## Contact <a name="contact"></a>
 If you encounter any problems, please raise an issue on the issues page, you can also contact the developer of this repository via: